 It is going to look like a lot in the sauce pan, but not to worry it will shrink down as it cooks.
 You do not need water for this, these veggie pasta noodles have enough water in them to cook properly.

 This is a base recipe that you can adjust to your taste.
 I like to sprinkle hot pepper and parmesan cheese on mine, but you might want to add other seasonings.

 I like to make these with stuffed meatloaf and baked chicken breasts, but you might want to add protein and make this a main dish.
 Garlic shrimp makes a great topping!

 Veggie Noodles with Garlic Sauce

-- 1 onion chopped, yellow or white recommended
+- 1 small onion chopped, yellow or white recommended

 - 2 zucchini

 - ¼ teaspoon pepper

 - Please follow the instructions of your spiralizer when spiralizing the vegetables.
 Zucchini and squash noodles will be long, we recommend cutting with scissors every 6 inches as they are spiralized.